Skip to main content

 • Prescription refills

-• Medication delivery (free!)
+• Medication delivery (Free)

-• Education on specialty medications
+• Education given on specialty medications

-• Review insurance benefits and medication costs
+• Review your insurance benefits and explain medication costs

 • Interpreter services available

-Setting Up Your Prescriptions With Us
+Set Up Your Prescription With Us

-2. Ask your Specialty team member (pharmacist, nurse, or medical provider) to call or send the prescription directly to us.
-We will contact you to arrange the method and place of delivery that is timely and most convenient for you.
+2. You can ask your specialty team member (pharmacist, nurse, or medical provider) to call or send the prescription to us.
+We will contact you to set up a method and place for us to deliver your medication to you.

 Ordering Refills